 I got a little uncomfortable in Chapter 7 “Brooms in Ritual Use” when Blake referred to gay couples as “nontraditional” since I guess heterosexuality is the tradition (140).
 As the daughter of a gay man it just struck me wrong and I felt uncomfortable, but perhaps I’m too sensitive (water signs, am I right?).
 I bookmarked the house and baby blessings in this chapter, which I really liked.

-Chapter 9 “For the Young Witch” is another 10 page chapter, I wish it had been longer because I would have liked this to be longer.
+Chapter 9 “For the Young Witch” is another 10 page chapter, I wish it had been longer because I would have liked to read more of these type of ideas.
 It has ideas for witchlings and brooms, including a little sweeping ritual for them.

 I’m not sure where, but the book also warns against using flying ointment, which is one of the major uses of the broom: flight.
 Hedge witches use flying ointment today and, even though it’s not the safest aspect of witchcraft, I’d be hesitant to dismiss it, since it is a part of the broom’s heritage.
 Blake also using a male neutral pronoun throughout, which pretty much no one does anymore, so it jumped out at me.